-Sam and I have been working on the development of our 1963 P10, a 4x4 hybrid diesel, and seems like that project will take longer than we expected.
+Sam and I have been working on the development of our 1963 P10, a 4x4 hybrid diesel, and it seems like that project will take longer than we expected.
 In the meantime, we need a larger vehicle to stretch out and live in with all our adventure toys.
 We decided that a Delica was the perfect vehicle to sustain our living style until the @ev4x4 is finished.

 There are several reasons for us to have chosen a Delica.
 First, it looks pretty cool!
 There you go, we accept it- one of the reasons we got this vehicle is because of its looks.
-After traveling in the PLC for years (5 years for me, 10 for Sam) we need a way to slowly transition into normality.
-A right hand drive,1988 van seemed to be fitting.
+After traveling in the PLC for years (5 years for me, 10 for Sam) we needed a way to slowly transition into normality.
+A right hand drive,1988 van seemed to be fitting!

 Also, while we wanted a larger space, we didn't want to go too large.
 For us, being able to park anywhere is very important.
 The Delica is only 1 foot longer and 1 foot wider than the PeaceLoveCar and we are gaining about 34.5 sq ft of living space.